puppetlabs-toy-chest/wash/website/content/_index.md

 - Are you an artist?
 Design some Wash-related artwork or a logo, and we'll see about putting it into the rotation for the site!

 - Are you an old skool command-line gearhead with, like, *opinions* about how things should work on a command line?
 We'd love your help figuring out how the shell experience for Wash should work.
-How can our unixy Wash subcommands behave better?
-Are there new subcommands we should build?
+How can our unixy Wash commands behave better?
+Are there new commands we should build?
 What colors and formatting should we use for `wash ls`?
 If we implemented `wash fortune`, what quotes should be in there?!

 - Did you script something cool that usees Wash under the hood?
 Please let us know, and how we can help!